A Linear Algebraic Framework for Dynamic Scheduling Over Memory-Equipped Quantum Networks: Scheduling Policies

 \subsubsection{Drift Minimization}

-Lyapunov Drift Minimization (LDM) is a standard technique that is often used in classical network science to stabilize queuing systems\cite[sec.
-8.4]{MeynTweedieBook}.
+Lyapunov Drift Minimization (LDM) is a standard technique that is often used in classical network science to stabilize queuing systems\cite[sec.\@ 8.4]{MeynTweedieBook}.
 We provide in this section a demonstration of how and why LDM works, and follow up with its application to quantum networks.
-As a first step, let $V(\mathbf{q}(t), \mathbf{d} (t))) = V(\mathbf{s}(t))$ be an arbitrary, non-negative, convex $\vmathbb{N}^n\xrightarrow{}\vmathbb{R}$ function of the current state of the system, that we call the Lyapunov function.
-In short, choosing an arbitrary Lyapunov function and showing it satisfies certain conditions will allow us to infer that the system is stable.
-This method entails great simplification of the analysis of highly multivariate systems, because it reduces the problem to a scalar one: when $V(\mathbf{s}(t))$ is small, all the queues are small, and when it is big, at least one queue is accumulating.
-A common convention\cite{GeorgiadisResAllocation} in network science is to use the square norm of the queue backlog vector as $V(\mathbf{s}(t))$.
+As a first step, let the Lyapunov Function $V(\mathbf{q}(t),\mathbf{d}(t)) := V(t)$ be an arbitrary, non-negative, convex $\vmathbb{N}^n\xrightarrow{}\vmathbb{R}$ function of the current state of the queues.
+In short, choosing an arbitrary Lyapunov function and showing it satisfies certain conditions allows to infer that the system is stable.
+This method entails great simplification of the analysis of highly multivariate systems, because it reduces the problem to a scalar one: when $V(t)$ is small, all the queues are small, and when it is big, at least one queue is accumulating.
+A common convention\cite{GeorgiadisResAllocation} in network science is to use the square norm of the queue backlog vector as $V(t)$.

-After choosing a suitable Lyapunov function, the next step is to define its \textit{drift} $\Delta V(\mathbf{s}(t))$ as:
+After choosing a suitable Lyapunov function, the next step is to define its \textit{drift} $\Delta V(t)$ as: